jhaanurag/electric-grid-failure-prediction/README.md

 - Suggestions for improvements (e.g., visualization, optimization) are welcome.

 ## License
-- This project is open-source under the MIT License (or specify your preferred license).
+- This project is open-source under the MIT License.

 ## Future Enhancements
 - **Improved Load Redistribution:** Make it proportional to capacity or neighbor loads.